-Today CEO Stan had a round table with a sample of nerds from the Big Data Division, which has released a product in the embryonic phase to a key customer.
+Today CEO Stan had a round table with a sample of nerds from the Blockchain Division, which has released a currency in the embryonic phase.

 HR set the stage for the success of the round table.
 Ms Cynthia Axe, the "Early Bird Retirement" Program Manager, was sent to Turkmenistan (which is not in Turkey) on business and thus not on site, which raised morale.

 I "aligned" the level of food and goodies for the occasion, as per budgetary guidelines/discretional/roundtable/HR-Stan.

 CEO Stan wore a stunning blue shirt and was at his best, smiling as if he had slept with a hanger in his mouth all night.

 I prepped the participants so that the discussion would be constructive, mentioning in passing that the bonuses are to be distributed in a month.
 I also mentioned that corporate communications was asked to tape the session, so we can do a lessons learned, to be carried out by a cost effective, compliant vendor.